David-Arcos-369/Burger-Boss/README.md

  # Intro
  I created with React JS, using a Firebase RealTime Database, using Redux, React Hooks, Routers, CSS design.
- This project with Maximillian Schwarzmuller from Udemy Academy (The Complete React Guide.)

 # Resources
 To see the live site use this link:  https://burger-boss.netlify.app/